 10 Famous People Who Avoided Death on 9/11

-The terrorist attacks of September 11, 2001, on New York City, Washington DC, and Shenksville, Pennsylvania, need no introduction.
-Over 3,000 people lost their lives that day, either on the four hijacked planes, or on the ground and in buildings.
+The terrorist attacks on September 11, 2001, in New York City, Washington DC, and Shanksville, Pennsylvania, need no introduction.
+Over 3,000 people lost their lives that day, either on one of the four hijacked planes or on the ground and in buildings.
 I recently wrote a Listverse list on “Ten People Who Did Not Board the Titanic”.
-Some comments on that list asked for a list of people who narrowly avoided death on September 11, 2001, just as those lucky few did not board the Titanic on her ill-fated maiden voyage, in April 1912.
-I decided that would be an excellent follow-up list to the Titanic list, and set out straight away to start research on writing it.
-I was amazed just how many stories there are of people who, for what ever reason, narrowly missed being at the World Trade Center buildings, at the Pentagon, or on one of those four flights.
+Some comments on that list asked for a list of people who narrowly avoided death on September 11, 2001, just as those lucky few did not board the Titanic on her ill-fated maiden voyage in April 1912.
+I decided that would be an excellent follow-up list to the Titanic list and set out straight away to start research on writing it.
+I was amazed just how many stories there are of people who, for whatever reason, narrowly missed being at the World Trade Center buildings, at the Pentagon, or on one of those four flights.
 I was even more amazed to find stories relating to celebrities and famous people (some more famous than others) who were in the right place at the right time on September 11, 2001, and thus did not die in the attacks.
 Here are ten famous people who avoided death on September 11, 2001.

 On the morning of September 11, 2001, Stoffer was booked on American Airlines Flight 11, from Boston to LA.
 But due to a fight with her boyfriend, Stoffer missed the flight.
 Flight 11 crashed into the North Tower of the World Trade Center, killing everyone on board.

-The Duchess of York, Sarah Ferguson was in New York City on September 11, 2001.
-She was in NBC studios being interviewed by Matt Lauer when the first plane hit.
-Lauer later recalled he was told by his director that a plane had just hit the WTC, and they would be cutting away from the interview with Ferguson.
+The Duchess of York, Sarah Ferguson, was in New York City on September 11, 2001.
+She was at the NBC studios being interviewed by Matt Lauer when the first plane hit.
+Lauer later recalled his director told him that a plane had just hit the WTC, and they would be cutting away from the interview with Ferguson.
 Ferguson’s charity, “Chances for Children,” was located on the 101st floor of 1 World Trade Center.
-She was scheduled to be in the building with the charity but she was running late.
+She was scheduled to be in the building with the charity, but she was running late.
 None of the charity’s employees were trapped in the building, but nearly 700 employees of Cantor Fitzgerald, the financial firm providing free office space to the duchess’ charity, were killed in the aftermath of the attack.

-On September 11, 2001, he was scheduled to return to Los Angeles on American Airlines Flight 11, after being a keynote speaker at his alma mater, the Rhode Island School of Design, in Rhode Island.
-Fortunately for MacFarlane, his travel agent told him his flight would leave Logan Airport at 8:15am, when it was actually scheduled to depart at 7:45am.
-MacFarlane arrived at Boston Logan Airport a few minutes after boarding was stopped on his flight and he was told he would have to wait for the next flight.
+On September 11, 2001, he was scheduled to return to Los Angeles on American Airlines Flight 11, after being a keynote speaker at his alma mater, the Rhode Island School of Design.
+Fortunately for MacFarlane, his travel agent told him his flight would leave Logan Airport at 8:15 am when it was actually scheduled to depart at 7:45 am.
+MacFarlane arrived at Boston Logan Airport a few minutes after boarding was stopped on his flight, and he was told he would have to wait for the next flight.
 An hour later, Flight 11 was flown into the North Tower of the World Trade Center, killing everyone on the plane.
 MacFarlane quickly contacted his parents after the plane hit the WTC to tell them he was not on it and was alive.

-On the February 10, 2011, MacFarlane announced he is directing his first feature-length film, “Ted.”
-The film stars Mark Wahlberg who also survived by missing Flight 11 on that fateful day.
+On February 10, 2011, MacFarlane announced he was directing his first feature-length film Ted.
+The film stars Mark Wahlberg, who also survived by missing Flight 11 on that fateful day.